JMRI/JMRI/lib/README.md

 - provides Javadoc markers of API stability
 - from https://github.org/apiguardian-team/apiguardian

+#####  batik*
+    batik-js-1.8.jar is a "patched version of Rhino" needed for native-image closure with batik 1.4

 ##### jetty-*.jar
 - version 9.4.28.v20200408
 - provides the HTTP and WebSocket servers